Identifying common Wi‑Fi configuration mistakes

 Diagnostic tools and apps

-Use these tools and expect these signals:
+Use these tools and read the output carefully:

-• ping 8.8.8.8 — expected: replies with ~20–40 ms; actual: “Request timed out” means no IP-level route.
+• ping 8.8.8.8 — expected: replies with around 20–40 ms; bad output such as “Request timed out” means there is no IP-level route.

 Common configuration pitfalls